The Peninsula Beijing: The Peninsula Beijing

 The Peninsula Hotels assumed management of The Palace Hotel in 1996, and the following year the hotel undertook its first renovation.
 The guest rooms were redesigned to include proprietary in-room technology that was, at the time, unique for a hotel in Beijing.

 In September 2003, The Palace Hotel was renamed The Peninsula Palace Beijing.
 In 2006, it became The Peninsula Beijing, following the completion of a four-year phased renovation from 2000 - 2004.

-Major Renovation
+Major renovation

 In 2016, 27 years after its original opening, The Peninsula Beijing embarked upon an RMB890 million (US$123 million) landmark renovation.
 The renovation doubled the size of its rooms and renovated all its public spaces.
 The number of units was reduced from 525 to 230.

-Prominent Visitors
+Prominent visitors

 Since its opening in 1989, The Peninsula Beijing has hosted a range of prominent visitors.
 General Yang Dezhi visited the hotel's construction site in 1986, as the hotel was constructed by what was then known as the People's Liberation Army General Staff Department.
-In 1990, Yang Shangkun, then the President of the People's Republic of China visited the hotel for an inspection.
+In 1990, Yang Shangkun, then the President of China visited the hotel for an inspection.